 How can IAM (Identity & Access Management) help enable a smooth post M&A integration

 Are you going through M&A (mergers and acquisitions)?
 Has your company been acquired and now has a new parent company?
 Are you acquiring another company?
 If you answered yes to any of these, you’ll have your own questions that need answering: how will both companies’ digital service users continue to access both companies’ systems after the deal has closed?
-How will you manage the digital identities (IAM) of those users?
+How will you manage the digital identities (Identity & Access Management, or IAM) of those users?

 This is a particularly important question for external users, such as customers, given that they will not tolerate friction in the user experience as workflows are updated.
-Internal users will understand the situation and be trained on new systems resulting from M&A. For customers, you need minimum disruption to service access or risk losing their business to your competitors.
+Internal users will understand the situation and be trained on new systems resulting from M&A. For a good customer experience, you need minimum disruption to service access or risk losing their business to your competitors.

 To achieve this, Customer Identity and Access Management (CIAM) solutions in particular will need to be consolidated, and/or upgraded.
 CIAM is a specific subset of the wider IAM family, specialising in customer identity management.
 Let’s look at how CIAM plays a critical role in mergers and acquisitions, and the options that are available to you in this process.
 Or for more details and actionable advice, download the free white paper on Mergers & Acquisitions: Enabling identity integration and opportunities with IAM.

 The benefits of CIAM solutions consolidation post M&A